Code-Institute-Submissions/JochenFM-Milestone1/README.md

 ### Existing Features ###

-- [x] The large image on the landing page in index.html quickly sets the atmosphere linking design with main content;
+- [x] The image on the home page in index.html quickly sets the atmosphere linking design with main content;
 - [x] The 'recent posts' section below the landing page on index.html (once live) will allow users to quickly access the most recent content;
-- [x] If users wish to browse content further they can click on the following 'More recent posts' card before they delve into the single articles;
 - [x] The social media buttons in the footer will allow users to share the content of this page;
 - [x] These social media links also allow us to disseminate the news about the existence of this blog;
 - [x] about.html allows users to quickly gain an overview of the aims and rationale for this blog and who the editors are,